davidrodriguezlosada/docker-compose-examples/README.md

     docker-compose -f <filename> up -d

+You can stop all the services with

+    docker-compose -f <filename> down

 ## Contributing
 Feel free to contribute to this project by submitting issues, feature requests, or pull requests.
 Your contributions are highly appreciated.